 So, the combination of regular lease income and profits upon sale is how a shopping center makes money.
 How much is another question entirely.

-How Much Money Does a Shopping Center Make?
+Factors that Determine How Much Money a Shopping Center Makes

-- Tenants: A property with high quality tenants – meaning there is little doubt about their ability to pay rent – commands a higher sale price than one with lower quality tenants.
+A property with high quality tenants, meaning there is little doubt about their ability to pay rent, commands a higher sale price than one with lower quality tenants.
 Tenant quality is particularly important for the anchor stores that occupy a high percentage of the space in the property.
 In addition, a property with high levels of tenant occupancy will command a higher price than one with low levels of occupancy.

-- Lease Rates & Expenses: Fundamentally, a retail center is similar to a small business.
-Lease income is like sales and operating expenses for things HVAC repairs, taxes, insurance, and landscaping are like the cost of goods sold.
+Fundamentally, a retail center is similar to a small business.
+Lease income is like sales and operating expenses for things like HVAC repairs, taxes, insurance, and landscaping.
 Higher lease rates and lower operating expenses equals more net operating income, which is key to a highly profitable investment.

 With these factors in mind, the annual return on a shopping center investment typically ranges from 5% to 20%+.
 At the lower end of the spectrum are the highest quality properties for which there is little credit risk and a high degree of confidence that the rent will be paid each month.
 At the higher end of the spectrum are value-add properties with some risk and a somewhat higher level of potential income variability.
 Real estate investors should take note of these attributes and only invest in properties that match their level of risk tolerance.